National Day (Qatar): Purpose and significance

-On 18 December 1878, Jassim bin Mohammed Al Thani succeeded his father, Mohammed bin Thani as ruler of the Qatari Peninsula.
+On 18 December 1878, Jassim bin Mohammed Al Thani succeeded his father, Mohammed bin Thani, as ruler of the Qatari Peninsula.
 He was deemed to have unified all the local tribes by combating external forces, such as the British.
 He also earned a considerable degree of autonomy for the tribes of the peninsula.

 The holiday has been instrumental in developing a sense of national identity and is celebrated by locals and expats alike.
 It is seen by the government as a method for preserving local culture.

-Editions

-2016 cancellation

-Following the December 2016 end of the Battle of Aleppo in the Syrian Civil War, the government on 18 December announced it would cancel all festivities in solidarity with the people of the city of Aleppo.
+National Day Parade

+The National Day Parade is held annually on the occasion of Qatar National Day on 18 December.

 Darb Al Saai

 The Darb Al Saai festival, organized by Qatar's Ministry of Culture, is held annually in early December.
-The event runs daily for several days until the commencement of National Day on 18 December and showcases the nation's cultural heritage and national identity.
+The event runs daily for several days until National Day on 18 December and showcases the nation's cultural heritage and national identity.
 The name translates to "route of the messenger" in Arabic, and is related to the path taken by Sheikh Jassim bin Mohammed Al Thani's messengers.

 Activities include the ceremonial flag-raising at Flag Square, accompanied by military performances and displays, including horse and camel-mounted contingents, and live performances of sea music.
 Workshops offer hands-on experiences in wool weaving, tent fabric-making, and bird photography.
 Educational workshops are also offered, such as Al Shaqab's seminar on Arabian horses at the 2023 edition, and the Ministry of Culture's workshops on falconry and camel riding.

 Spanning a 150,000 m2 area in Umm Salal Mohammed, the venue's design blends traditional Qatari architecture with modern elements.
 Three arterial roads provide access to the venue, as well as the Doha Metro's Green Line.
 Prior to being relocated to Umm Salal Mohammed, the festival was held in the Al Sadd district of Doha.
 Several commercial establishments are found at Darb Al Saai Market, all with traditional names and selling local souvenirs, clothing and cuisine, including several cafés offering Arabic coffee.

 Due to the COVID-19 pandemic, the 2020 edition of the Darb Al Saai was canceled.
 The 2021 edition was also canceled as the new primary venue for festivities in Umm Salal Mohammed would not be ready until 2022.
 Instead, several small-scall activities preceding Qatar National Day at multiple venues were planned for that year.

-The National Day Parade along The Corniche was also canceled in 2023 and in 2024.